- Reasonable Accommodation Syllabus Statement

 The Access Center encourages instructors to always consider accessibility, regardless of if there is an identified student in your course with a disability.
 One way to do so is to shift to a universal design model.

 Universal design is “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design."
 (Center for Universal Design, North Carolina State University).
-Examples of universal design include closed captioning for all assigned videos, assigned readings that are easily accessible as audio texts or PDFs that are compatible with screen readers (rather that scans, photocopies, or images of text), composing math assignments and exams in MathML in order to be accessible with screen readers, making syllabi available to students prior to the start of the semester, and many more.
+Examples of universal design include closed captioning for all assigned videos, assigned readings that are easily accessible as audio texts or PDFs that are compatible with screen readers (rather that scans, photocopies, or images of text).
+Composing math assignments and exams in MathML in order to be accessible with screen readers, making syllabi available to students prior to the start of the semester are other general modification that maximize learning for all students.
 You are encouraged to research universal design and accessibility by starting with the following resources:

 - Universal Design of Instruction in Postsecondary Education. (n.d.).